-A degree in Tourism Studies can take you anywhere - literally!
-Tourism is a global industry that offers a diversity of career paths not found in most other industries.
-The U.S. travel and tourism industry generates nearly $1.8 trillion in economic output for the U.S. economy each year, and tourism is the second largest industry in the state of New York.
+A degree in tourism studies can take you anywhere - literally!
+Tourism is a global industry that offers a variety of career paths that you can't discover in other industries.
+The U.S. travel and tourism industry is nearly a multi-trillion dollar industry.
+Tourism is one of the largest industries in the state of New York.

-Finger Lakes Community College's A.S degree in Tourism Studies gives students the knowledge and skills needed for success in a wide variety of careers in the tourism industry.
+Finger Lakes Community College's tourism studies program provides you the knowledge and skills necessary for success in a wide range of careers in the tourism industry.
 Graduates will be prepared to transfer to four-year institutions in pursuit of baccalaureate degrees in tourism management and business (with focuses such as destination marketing and event management).

 According to the Occupational Outlook Handbook, employment of meeting, convention, and event planners is expected to grow 33 percent from 2012 to 2022, much faster than the average for all occupations.
 As globalization increases and businesses continue to recognize the value of professionally planned meetings, demand for meetings and events is forecasted to grow.
 Applicants with a bachelor's degree in hospitality or tourism management are ideal candidates for job opportunities.

-Finger Lakes Community College is one of the only community colleges in the state that offers this unique program.
-Four-year institutions that offer bachelor’s degrees in tourism studies and related areas include Niagara University, Rochester Institute of Technology, University of Central Florida and others.
+FLCC is one of the only community colleges in the state that offers this unique program.
+Four-year institutions offering baccalaureate degrees in tourism studies and related areas include:

-The A.S. in Tourism Studies program provides the preparation needed for transfer to bachelor’s degree programs.
-FLCC students will learn through classroom instruction, integrated case studies, and visits to venues and destinations.
-Conferences and special opportunities to learn from high profile tourism professionals play a key role in our commitment to providing a field-based education.
+The A.S. tourism studies degree program provides the preparation necessary for transfer to four-year programs.
+While enrolled in the program, you will learn through classroom instruction, integrated case studies, and visits to venues and destinations.
+Conferences and special opportunities to learn from high profile tourism professionals play a key role in FLCC's commitment to providing a field-based education.

-Field Trips: Students get the opportunity to gain real-world insight through a variety of field trips.
-In recent years, students have attended the Travel Industry of America Marketing Outlook Forum (TIA) and the New York State Governor's Conference.
+Field Trips: As a tourism studies major, you will get the opportunity to gain real-world insight through a variety of field trips.
+Past students enrolled in the program have attended the Travel Industry of America Marketing Outlook Forum (TIA) and the New York State Governor's Conference.

 For many students, these experiences bring the program to life, connecting the case studies and theories learned in the classroom to real-life examples.
-This experience can often help a student develop a broader view of these exciting and diverse career fields.
+This experience can often help you develop a broader view of these exciting and diverse career fields.